OfficeDev/office-js-docs-pr/docs/powerpoint/index-2.md

 <h2>Office Add-ins guidance</h2>

 <p>All Office Add-ins are built upon the Office Add-ins platform, and therefore share a common framework through which certain capabilities can be implemented.
-The following articles contain information that's relevant to any type of Office Add-in, including Word add-ins.</p>
+The following articles contain information that's relevant to any type of Office Add-in, including PowerPoint add-ins.</p>

 <p><b>Note</b>: For the complete list of articles about Office Add-ins concepts and development, see the <b>Office Add-ins guidance</b> section within the table of contents.</p>